 The following examples illustrate how the Notes would perform in a variety of hypothetical circumstances.
 The payment on the Notes at maturity will depend upon the Indicative Note Value on the Valuation Date.
 However, the Indicative Note Value is expected to change on each Index Trading Day during the term of the Notes, due to changes in the level of the Index and the impact of the Index Adjustment Factor.
-The impact of the Index Adjustment Factor will be greater on any Index Trading Day on which the level of the Index is higher, and the impact of the Index Adjustment Factor will be lower on any Index Trading Day on which the level of the Index is lower.
+The impact of the Index Adjustment Factor will be greater on any Index Trading Day on which the level of the Index is lower.
 Accordingly, the aggregate impact of the Index Adjustment Factor on the Notes over their term cannot be known until the maturity date.